D-Day 80th Anniversary and the Battle of Normandy

 Visiting Normandy During the Commemorations

-The 80th anniversary of the D-Day Landings and the Battle of Normandy is a momentous occasion to celebrate peace, liberty, and reconciliation.
-It is an opportunity to remember the sacrifices made by the thousands of soldiers and civilians who fought for freedom and to honour their memory.
+The 80th anniversary of the D-Day Landings was, and remains, an opportunity to remember the sacrifices made by the thousands of soldiers and civilians who fought for freedom and to honour their memory.
 The commemorations will bring the memory of this tragic period of world history to life while emphasising the spirit of hope that emerged from the darkness of war.

 Back to articles